Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 12.57.45 UTC
+- WIB: Kamis, 5 Maret 2026 14.05.21 UTC
-- WITA: Kamis, 5 Maret 2026 13.57.45 UTC
+- WITA: Kamis, 5 Maret 2026 15.05.21 UTC
-- WIT: Kamis, 5 Maret 2026 14.57.45 UTC
+- WIT: Kamis, 5 Maret 2026 16.05.21 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: nature
+Kategori: technology